male55999/CybersecurityLesson/Booking system/Phase 4/privacypolicy.md

 We do **not** sell or share your personal information with third parties unless required by law.

 ## 7. Cookies
 We use cookies to enhance your user experience.
-See our [Cookie Policy](/Phase 4/cookiepolicy.md) for more.
+See our See our [Cookie Policy](https://github.com/male55999/CybersecurityLesson/blob/main/Booking%20system/Phase%204/cookiepolicy.md) for more. for more.

 ## 8. Contact Us
 If you have questions about this policy, contact us at: **support@yourdomain.com**